real2two/real2two/README.md

 Currently, I don't have any open source project currently I am proud of.
 There might be something coming soon...

 I'm working on a web-based game called Hidodie!
-This would be my *very first* web-game, and I plan on releasing a demo during Summer 2022.
+This would be my *very first video game*, and I plan on releasing a demo during Summer 2022.
 (I'm currently on my 4th HTML reattempt making this game.)

 ## 📂 Other projects I've made.